 Instead: Focus on clear target groups and use cases.

-Practical examples of sensible segmentation
+Practical examples of meaningful segmentation

 By industry: Mechanical engineering, electrical engineering, construction suppliers, food industry